iwilare/category-theory-course-2025/2025-04-10 - Lecture 16 - Yoneda lemma.md

 We will see in the next lecture that secretly $よ$ is the curried version of a very important functor:
 $$\text{Arr} : C^\textsf{op} \times C \to \textsf{Prog}$$

+### Important technical detail:

+The Yoneda embedding theorem is not complete without defining the Yoneda embedding functor: in particular, one also needs to check that one of the two sides of the isomorphism (in the Yoneda embedding) corresponds exactly with the program on arrows of the Yoneda embedding functor.
+Otherwise one cannot obtain a later theorem (which follows from the fact that the Yoneda embedding is fully faithful).

 # Beware of fake Yoneda lemmas!